Natural home fragrances. Non-toxic air fresheners

 Rosemary is both a culinary powerhouse as well as an air-purifying plant.
 Its antimicrobial properties make it a good choice for cleaning the air.

 Bamboo palms are effective at removing chemical contaminants from the air like formaldehyde and benzene.
 They also help to keep the air moist, which is especially helpful during winter months when heaters can produce overly dry indoor air.

 If looking after live plants seems like a bit too much on your plate you can always use dried herbs to lend a lovely scent to your home.
-Simply wrap a bundle of dried herbs, such as sage, lavender or Ibiza wild rosemary, with pretty ribbon and hang or place in the room.
+Simply wrap a bundle of dried herbs, such as sage, lavender, or Ibiza wild rosemary, with a pretty ribbon and hang or place in the room.
 A pot-pourri of dried herbs is also pretty in a simple ceramic dish or vase.